An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Introduction

-The main advantages of the proposed learning architecture are summarized below: \begin{itemize}[noitemsep,topsep=0pt] \item[1)] Since decision-making using the NNs only involves feedforward calculations, the proposed approach can solve problems at much faster speed (i.e., within milliseconds on average) compared to iterative solvers. \item[2)] By using the gauge map, the neural networks' outputs are guaranteed to be a feasible solution in the constraint set.
-As a result, all constraints in the problem are satisfied by construction, which cannot be done using affine policies. \item[3)] We validate the effectiveness of the proposed approach by applying it to solving two-stage DCOPF problems on the modified IEEE 118-bus system.
+The main advantages of the proposed learning architecture are summarized below: \begin{itemize} \item[1)] Since decision-making using the NNs only involves feedforward calculations, the proposed approach can solve problems at much faster speed (i.e., within milliseconds on average) compared to iterative solvers. \item[2)] By using the gauge map, the neural networks' outputs are guaranteed to be feasible solutions in the constraint set.
+As a result, all constraints in the problem are satisfied by construction, which cannot be done using affine policies or other existing learning approaches that uses multiple neural networks for multiple-stage problems~\cite{Duchesne20,Singh22}. \item[3)] Since the gauge map guarantees the feasibility of solutions, the neural networks do not need to rely on the labeled data.
+Instead, the training dataset contains just the load scenario forecasts.
+As data sampling incurs minimal computational cost, this unsupervised training procedure can significantly improve the sample efficiency. \item[4)] We validate the effectiveness of the proposed approach by applying it to solving two-stage DCOPF problems on the 118-bus and 2000-bus systems.
 The simulation results demonstrate the ability of our approach to generate high-quality solutions orders of magnitude more quickly than commercial solvers. \end{itemize}

 The rest of this article is organized as follows: In Section \ref{sec:setup}, we describe the general setup of the two-stage DCOPF problem and the two widely-used formulations of two-stage DCOPF.
-Section \ref{sec:algorithm} presents the proposed learning approach to solving the two-stage DCOPF problem, including the overall architecture design, the training of it and the decision-making procedure.
-Section \ref{sec:arch} illustrates how to incorporate the gauge map technique in the architecture design to ensure the feasibility of the neural networks' predictions.
+Section \ref{sec:algorithm} presents the proposed learning approach to solve the two-stage DCOPF problem, including the overall architecture design, the training of it and the decision-making procedure.
+Section \ref{sec:arch} illustrates how to incorporate the gauge map technique into the architecture design to ensure the feasibility of the neural networks' predictions.
 Section \ref{sec:results} provides the simulation results and Section \ref{sec:conclusion} concludes the paper.